architect/arc.codes/src/shared/en/aws/guides-middleware.md

 # Middleware (`arc.middleware`)

 You can combine multiple operations in a single route using the middleware API.
 This is similar to middleware processing in other node frameworks, but uses [the same style as regular Arc routes](/guides/http).
-Just run `arc.middleware()` specifying each middleware item as arguments. `arc.middleware()` outputs a lambda, combining the middlewares given as arguments.
+Just run `arc.middleware()` specifying each middleware item as arguments. `arc.middleware()` outputs a lambda, combining the each middleware function given as arguments.
 Requests will be run through each middleware item in the order they're given to `arc.middleware()` with the following rules:

 - A middleware item is a function that takes a [request](/guides/http)
 - If the middleware item doesn't return anything, the request will be passed to the next middleware item in the queue